-- Whistle Blowing/Confidential reporting policies (guidance to staff and volunteers on how they can raise concerns and receive appropriate feedback on action taken when staff have concerns about any adult's behaviour) - School's procedures for managing children who are missing education - Guidance on Safer Working Practices - Safeguarding and Child Protection policy (including online safety). - School behaviour policy - The names, roles and responsibilities of the designated safeguarding lead and any deputies.
+- Whistleblowing/ confidential reporting policies (guidance to staff and volunteers on how they can raise concerns and receive appropriate feedback on action taken when staff have concerns about any adult's behaviour) - School's procedures for managing children who are missing education - Guidance on Safer Working Practices - Safeguarding and Child Protection policy (including online safety). - School behaviour policy - The names, roles and responsibilities of the designated safeguarding lead and any deputies.

-10.1 Safer Recruitment, selection and pre-employment vetting
+17.1 Safer Recruitment, selection and pre-employment vetting

-- 10.1.1 The school pays full regard and commitment to following the safer recruitment, selection and preemployment vetting procedures as outlined in part three of KCSiE (2020).
-The school will maintain a single central record which demonstrates the relevant vetting checks required including: a barred list check, DBS check at the correct level, identity, qualifications, prohibition order and right to work in the UK. (see Part 3 of KCSiE 2020). - 10.1.2 All recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of pupils. (see Appendix 7) - 10.1.3 The school will ensure that all recruitment panels include at least one person that has undertaken the safer recruitment consortium, safer recruitment training as recommended by the Local Authority/Leeds LSCP. - 10.1.4 The school will ensure that written risk assessments are undertaken in situations where information provided on DBS certificates necessitates so.
+- 17.1.1 The school pays full regard and commitment to following the safer recruitment, selection and pre-employment vetting procedures as outlined in part 3 of KCSiE. - 17.1.2 The school will maintain a single central record which demonstrates the relevant vetting checks required including: a barred list check, DBS check at the correct level, identity, qualifications, prohibition order and right to work in the UK (see Part 3 of KCSiE). - 17.1.3 All recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of pupils (see Appendix 6). - 17.1.4 The school will ensure that all recruitment panels include at least one person that has undertaken the safer recruitment consortium, safer recruitment training as recommended by the Local Authority/ Leeds LSCP. - 17.1.5 For individuals who have lived or worked outside the UK, in addition to the same checks as all other staff, the school will complete any additional checks required to satisfy themselves that the individual is suitable to work with children.
+This may include obtaining a letter from the professional regulatory authority in the country (countries) in which the candidate has worked confirming that they have not imposed any sanctions or restrictions, and/ or that they are aware of any reason why they are unsuitable to teach where possible. - 17.1.6 The school will ensure that written risk assessments are undertaken in situations where information provided on DBS certificates necessitates so.
 Written risk assessments must be undertaken for all volunteers not engaging in regulated activity.
-Advice and support for carrying out risk assessments can be accessed through the school's HR Advisor/Provider/Contact or the Education Safeguarding Team.
+Advice and support for carrying out risk assessments can be accessed through the school's HR Advisor or the Education Safeguarding Team.

-10.2 Managing allegations or safeguarding concerns against a member of staff or person in school procedures.
+17.2 Managing allegations or safeguarding concerns against a member of staff or person in school procedures.

-- 10.2.1 These procedures must be followed in any case in which it is alleged that a member of staff (including supply staff), governor, visiting professional or volunteer has: - a) behaved in a way that has harmed a child or may have harmed a child - b) possibly committed a criminal offence against or related to a child - c) behaved towards a child or children in a way that indicates s/he may pose a risk of harm to children - d) behaved or may have behaved in a way that indicates they may not be suitable to work with children. - 10.2.2 Inappropriate behaviour by staff or person in school could take the following forms: - Physical, for example intentional use of force as a punishment, slapping, use of objects to hit with, throwing objects or rough physical handling. - Emotional, for example intimidation, belittling, scapegoating, sarcasm, lack of respect for children's rights, and attitudes which discriminate on the grounds of race, gender, sex, disability or sexuality.
+- 17.2.1 These procedures must be followed in any case in which it is alleged that a member of staff (including supply staff), governor, visiting professional or volunteer has met the harm test, this includes where an adult has: - a) behaved in a way that has harmed a child or may have harmed a child - b) possibly committed a criminal offence against or related to a child - c) behaved towards a child or children in a way that indicates s/he may pose a risk of harm to children - d) behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+(This includes any behaviour that may have happened outside of school that might make the individual unsuitable to work with children.
+This is known as transferable risk.) - 17.2.2 All adults working in school have duty to disclose to the head teacher/principal (or chair of governors where appropriate) where their relationships and associations both within and outside of the workplace (including online) may have implications for safeguarding children in school.